Submitted. With Fabian Tomaschek and Konstantin Sering. “The Cognitive Coherence of Sociolects Across the Lifespan: A Panel Study of Swabian German.”

 2021.
 With R. Harald Baayen and Michael Ramscar.
 “Deconfounding the effects of competition and attrition on dialect across the lifespan: a panel study investigation of Swabian German.”
 In: K. V. Beaman and I. Buchstaller (eds).
 Language Variation and Language Change Across the Lifespan: Theoretical and Empirical Perspectives from Panel Studies.
 New York: Routledge.

 2021.
 Swabian relatives: variation in the use of the wo-relativiser.
 In: K. V. Beaman, I. Buchstaller, S. Fox, and J. A. Walker (eds.).
 Socio-grammatical Variation and Change: In Honour of Jenny Cheshire.
 New York: Routledge.

 2020.
 “Coherence in Real- and Apparent-Time: A Sociolinguistic variationist investigation of language change Swabia.”
 Unpublished PhD Thesis.
 Queen Mary, University of London.

 1984.
 “Coordination and Subordination Revisited: Syntactic Complexity in Spoken and Written Narrative Discourse.”
-In Deborah Tannen (editor).
+In D. Tannen (ed.).
 Coherence in Spoken and Written Discourse.
 Norwood, NJ: Ablex Publishing.
 45-80.